 You are not alone if you are struggling with sleep.
 Approximately 50-70 million US adults have a sleep disorder, such as snoring, insomnia, and sleep apnea.
 Dr. Bachour of Loudoun Smile Center is not only a trained dentist, but she is also a Diplomate of the American Board of Dental Sleep Medicine.
 She uses proven therapies to diagnose and address sleep apnea at all levels of severity.
 This common condition can result in a higher mortality rate and other health and lifestyle problems.

-A good quality sleep helps keep your oral health at it’s best.
-Bad breath, mouth ulcers, signs of teeth grinding, and development or progression of periodontal disease are all signs of sleep disorders that Dr. Bachour is trained to spot during your Oral Wellness Visit.
+A good quality night’s sleep helps keep your oral health at its best.
+Bad breath, mouth ulcers, signs of teeth grinding and the development or progression of periodontal disease are all signs of sleep disorders that Dr. Bachour is trained to spot during your oral wellness visit.

 - Loud and chronic snoring